Kris-Nale314/learning-lab-ai/README.md

 - Evaluation criteria and methods
 - Sequencing and dependencies between steps

-### Configurable Agent Framework
+### 🤖 Multi-Resolution Agent Framework

-The system uses configurable agents that adapt to different tasks:
+The system matches different levels of AI sophistication to specific tasks:

-- **Meta Planner**: Designs assessment strategies based on document and framework
+- **🧠 Meta Planner**: High-sophistication orchestration that determines the overall assessment strategy based on document characteristics and framework complexity

-- **Extractor**: Configurable information extraction with different techniques
-- **Evaluator**: Flexible evaluation of criteria with configurable methods
+- **🔍 Extractor**: Task-specific information extraction that identifies relevant passages using focused models

+- **⚖️ Evaluator**: Contextual understanding that performs nuanced evaluation against framework criteria

-- **Reporter**: Customizable report generation in different formats
+- **📊 Reporter**: Customizable report generation that translates technical findings into business insights

+This "right-sizing" approach applies appropriate AI capabilities to each subtask, balancing performance, efficiency, and adaptability.

-### Shared Context Architecture
+### 🌐 Shared Model Context Architecture

 All agents collaborate through a shared context that enables:
 - Evidence traceability from conclusions back to source text